k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/08_search_catalog.md

 <img src="../images/search_results.png" style="zoom:75%;" />

 The search results are presented in a list that can be exported into a CSV file.
-The result set returned to the client is limited to 750 nodes and 750 relations, meaning, one single search can yield a total of up to 1500 results.
+The result set returned to the client is limited to 1000 results.

+The search results can be exported to a CSV file.
+Starting from Fabric V8.4, the export of the results is performed via the server API and is not limited to 1000 results.

 To navigate from the search results to a node in the Catalog tree, click the ![](../images/link.png) icon in the Name column.
 When navigating to a relation, the Catalog will focus on the FK column of the *refersTo* relation.